Snamnik/TMM/README.md

     "request-id": "0HMS585O45Q25:00000002"
 }
 ```
-With the request-id, you can trace whole steps of your request in log file or any other log provider like ELK Stack. <br/>
+With the request-id, you can trace whole steps of your request in log file or any other log storage like ELK Stack. <br/>
 And also, in each request whether success or failed, you can access to the request-id using the response header.

 ![response-header](response-header.PNG)